sashaegorov/vagrant-ansible-cassandra/README.md

 ## Check Cassandra

-Connect to any node and perform the following `nodetool status`.
+- Connect to any node and perform the following `nodetool status`.

 # Known issues

 - **Sometime after provision finishes, `nodetool status` shows no nodes.** Check Cassandra service status on each node `sudo service cassandra status` and restart it sudo `service cassandra restart`.
 After restart node should join cluster.
 In some cases `vagrant reload` also works.
-- **Nothing happens.** This configuration runs several nodes' VMs first and than  provisioner VM.
+- **Nothing happens.** This configuration runs nodes VMs first and than  provisioner VM.
 In case if there is no sufficient amount of memory on machine, it will start only one or two.
 Check VMs status via `vagrant status` and reduce amount of nodes.
 - **On Windows Vagrant version 1.8.1 has a bug** which prevents correct folder mapping.
 Make sure latest Virtualbox version is installed.
-In order to temporary fix that, apply
 - **On Windows hosts connection timeout occures**.
-Enable GUI and check.
+Enable GUI and check what's happening.

 # Node count